 The Ohio River is formed by the confluence of the Allgheny and Monongahela River in downtown Pittsburgh, PA.
 The river is 981 miles long and flows to the Mississippi River at Cairo, IL.
 For the 3RQ program, our geographical focus is on the Upper Ohio River Basin, which is below the confluence of the Allegheny and Monongahela River Basins to the confluence with the Kanawha River Basin.

-Wheeling Jesuit University is responsible for the bi-weekly monitoring and reporting of water quality data at 12 sites in the Upper Ohio River Basin, which includes the following Sub Basins:
+Wheeling Jesuit University is responsible for the monthly monitoring and reporting of water quality data at 12 sites in the Upper Ohio River Basin, which includes the following Sub Basins:

 Connoquenessing – 837 sq. miles in Pennsylvania